MORE THAN A MILLENNIUM DOME | Darrin Henry

 Once inside the museum we found ourselves craning our necks to gaze upward into the ginormous spaces above us.

-The walls are all decorated with either marble or beautiful mosaics.
+The Hagia Sophia interior walls are all decorated with either marble or beautiful mosaics.
 White, pink, yellow and green marble.

-Way above, 55.6m above, to be exact, the signature feature of the Hagia Sophia, the main dome, stunning in colours of gold and blue, propped up by a circle of 40 little windows that help to illuminate the decorations with natural light.
+Way above, 55.6m above, to be exact, is the signature feature, the Hagia Sophia dome, stunning in colours of gold and blue, propped up by a circle of 40 little windows that help to illuminate the decorations with natural light.

 It was quite funny watching tourists trying to setup selfies directly below the dome – but then we got suckered in and had to try it for ourselves as well!
 I’m sure other tourists were then having a smile at us.